Are you a CSA Farmer?

 - Share Cook With What You Have recipes at your market booth and/or in your newsletters.

 "I am really happy to have such a comprehensive index of vegetable recipes, templates, and flavor combination ideas when writing our weekly newsletter.
 Any recipe or serving suggestion I would make is in there, plus so many more.
 By including links to the vegetable description and/or to a specific recipe in Cook With What You Have, I save lots of time each week, keep my weekly emails short, and provide a convenient wealth of recipes for our farm share members to use."

 I'm so grateful to have Cook With What You Have as a trusted resource for seasonal recipes that I can link to in my newsletter.
 After using the website myself for several years, I know that the recipes will come out right and taste good, even if I don't always have time to test them out.
 Katherine’s tips for substitutions and improvisations make recipes easy to tailor to what's in the CSA box.
 Katherine is also very responsive to the evolving crops we offer, and has added several recipes that use new or unusual produce that hadn't already been covered on the site.
 I highly recommend subscribing to Cook With What You Have for your CSA.
 Your members will thank you!

 What is the Seasonal Recipe Collection?

-I have developed the Collection for CSA farms, using a weekly CSA to create the recipes.
+I have developed the Collection for CSA (and Market) farms, using a weekly CSA to create the recipes.
 Farms from up-state New York to Pittsboro, North Carolina, to the Pemberton Valley of British Columbia to Portland, Oregon rely on the Seasonal Recipe Collection each season.

 It is a deep and dynamic resource, organized by vegetable.
 900+ simple and delicious recipes include suggested substitutions and variations to respond to the variability of farm-fresh produce.
 The Collection’s tips and templates inspire and empower people to cook and become more creative and confident cooks.